dotnet/csharpstandard/standard/classes.md

 > }
 > ```
 >
 > the value-returning `F` method results in a compile-time error because control can flow off the end of the method body.
 The `G` and `H` methods are correct because all possible execution paths end in a return statement that specifies a return value.
-The `I` method is correct, because its body is equivalent to a statement block with just a single return statement in it.
+The `I` method is correct, because its body is equivalent to a block with just a single return statement in it.
 >
 > *end example*